RV Parks are Great (until they aren’t)

 Experienced RVers know that not all RV parks are created equal.
 These ten truths about RV parks can prepare you for the unexpected and sometimes disappointing surprises of finding a place to park your home on wheels.

 One of the best things about RV living is that it’s always an adventure when you turn the key and head onto the open road.
 But sometimes this lifestyle throws curveballs at you, especially when it comes to the range of quality among privately-owned parks.
-You can make the most of the adventurous life by preparing for these uncomfortable truths about some locations.
+But you can still make the most of the adventurous life.

 1. Sewer hookups aren’t always easy to access.

 Sometimes you have to wonder what RV park architects are thinking when they decide on utility hookup locations.
 Many RV park sewer drain locations are in awkward locations on a campsite.

 In a perfect world, RV park sewer drain locations should accommodate all size rigs, and multiple sewer drain locations would be a dream come true.
 Carrying an extra sewer hose comes in handy when your RV dump valve is too far from the sewer hookup.